vendee29/brepi-app/README.md

 # Brepi app
-Frontend built with React JS, Ant Design and Punk API
+A frontend app displaying fetched beer info built with React JS, Ant Design and Punk API.

 The app displays cards with Beer info collected from the Punk API.